appcypher/viper/NOTES.md

         * Covariance

-            Viper is a covariance-based language.
             A subtype value can be assigned where a supertype value is expected.

             - Variables and fields
                 ```py